papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/register-a-foreign-asset.md

 Before you start, ensure that you have:

-- Access to the Polkadot.js App interface, and you are connected to the desired chain
+- Access to the Polkadot.js Apps interface, and you are connected to the desired chain
 - A parachain that supports the XCMP protocol to interact with the Asset Hub parachain
 - A funded wallet to pay for the transaction fees and subsequent registration of the foreign asset